Aneal07/Auth-App-MERN-/README.md

 # Auth-App-MERN-
-incomplete && need to add few stuff.
+incomplete project  and need to add a few stuff.